flyingcircusio/fc-nixos/doc/src/base.md

 However, those are intended for short-term convenience.
 Linking against them may cause breakage of your applications in the long term.

-Also, those packages are not providing running daemons (like OpenLDAP).
+Also, those packages are not providing running daemons (like apacheHttpd).
 If you need a managed component, those need to be activated explicitly.

 You can look up packages and their descriptions via the [NixOS Package Search](https://search.nixos.org/packages).